On Almost periodicity and minimality for semiflows

 In this note we show that if the orbit closure of $ x $ is minimal for a semiflow, it need not be the case that $ x $ is almost periodic.
 However with a modified definition of almost periodicity (which coincides with the above definition in the case of an acting group) we can recover the equivalence of almost periodicity and minimality.
+We further discuss more implications when every point is an almost periodic point.